djeer/djeer.github.io/_posts/2019-26-02-wash-trade-in-cryptomarkets-case-of-bw-exchange.md

 ---
+layout: post
-title: "Wash Trade in Cryptomarkets — A Case of BW Exchange"
+title: Wash Trade in Cryptomarkets — A Case of BW Exchange
-excerpt: "An analysis of suspicious trading patterns on BW Exchange suggesting wash trading activity"
-date: "2023-26-02T00:00:00.000Z"
 ---

 Wash trade in cryptomarkets — a case of BW exchange